crux-arm/crux-arm-release/README.md

 ```

 ### Set Up Environment
-Depending on your target architecture, you can specify the device optimization during the build by setting the OPTIMIZED_DEVICE variable.
-By default, this is set to arm64.
+Depending on your target architecture, you can specify the device optimization during the build by setting the **OPTIMIZED_DEVICE** variable.
+By default, this is set to **arm64**.

 ### Bootstrap Process
 Run the Makefile to start the bootstrap process: